Prompt Asks for 10 Items, Model Returns 3 and Stops

 When this is not on you

 Some tasks legitimately don’t have N good answers.
-Forcing the model to fabricate items 7-10 produces worse output than honestly returning 6 and saying “more would be fluff.”
-Audit whether your downstream code can handle variable-length lists.
+Forcing the model to fabricate items 7-10 produces worse output than honestly returning 6 and noting “more would be filler.”
+Audit whether your downstream code can accept a variable-length list before you hard-require N.

-A max_tokens problem.
-Sometimes it is, but more often the model self-truncates well before the token cap because it ran out of distinct ideas.
-Check finish_reason and token count before bumping max_tokens.
+Sometimes it is.
+More often the model self-truncates well before the token cap because it ran out of distinct ideas — finish_reason comes back stop (not length).
+Check the finish field and token count before bumping max_tokens; otherwise you raise the cap and the list still stops at 3.

 Prevention

-• Ask only for N that’s plausible given the topic.
+• Ask only for an N that’s plausible given the topic.

 • Always include a diversity axis (industry, persona, format, angle).